Deep Learning for Time Series Forecasting: Tutorial and Literature Survey: Conclusions and Avenues for Future Work

-General challenges for NNs, such as data effectiveness, are important in forecasting and likely need a special treatment (see \citep{FawazFWIM18} for an approach in time series classification with transfer learning).
-Other topics of general ML interest such as interpretability, explainability and causality (e.g.,~\cite{binder16,Lipton:2018,schlkopf2019causality}) are challenging in general for NNs.
-They have particular practical importance in the forecasting setting since the typical interaction with a forecasting system is in a business-to-business scenario and not in an end-consumer-facing scenario.
-In the scenarios important for forecasting, business analysts scrutinize forecasts carefully and they typically ask for interpretability and explainability right after an accurate forecasting method.
+This article has attempted to provide an introduction to and an overview of NNs for forecasting or \deep forecasting.
+We began by providing a panorama of some of the core concepts in the modern literature on NNs chosen by their degree of relevance for forecasting.
+We then reviewed the literature on recent advances in \deep forecasting models.

-Beyond these organic developments, it is our hope that original methods such as new NN achitectures will be pioneered in the time series prediction sector (\citep{oreshkin2019n} is a good example) and that those will then feed back into the general NN literature to help solve problems in other disciplines.
-Given the richness and challenging nature of industrial applications in forecasting and the inherent need for probabilistic forecasts, the time is right for truly new models to appear in the forecasting domain.
-Applications that could inspire such developments include spatio-temporal and hierarchical forecasting problems, where hierarchies can be temporal, spatial, or defined by other metadata.
-These applications are challenging enough to require and inspire truly original methodologies that could find their way back into the NN mainstream.
+\Deep forecasting methods have received considerable attention in the literature because they excel at addressing forecasting problems with many related time series and at extracting weak signals and complex patterns from large amounts of data.
+From a practical perspective, the availability of efficient programming frameworks helps to alleviate many of the pain points that practitioners experience with other forecasting methods such as manual feature engineering or the need to derive gradients.
+However, NNs are not a silver bullet.
+For many important classes of forecasting problems such as long-range macro-economic forecasts or other problems requiring external domain knowledge not learnable from the data, \deep forecasting methods are not the most appropriate choice and will likely never be.
+Still, it is our firm belief that NNs belong to the toolbox of every forecaster, in industry and academia.

-Finally, gaining an empirical and systematic understanding of how NN architectures deliver increased accuracy as a function of properties of the data and of the forecasting task at hand would open the way for a better use of neural forecasting methods. \citet{hewamalage2019recurrent} provide first steps in this directions, focused primarily on RNNs.
+Building onto the existing promising work in NNs for forecasting, many challenges remain to be solved.
+We expect that the current trends of hybridizing existing time series techniques with NNs~\citep{rangapuram2018deep,smyl2018m4,gasthaus2019probabilistic,turkmen19} and bringing innovations from other related areas or general purpose techniques to forecasting~\citep{goodfellow2014generative,van2016wavenet,vaswani2017attention} will continue organically.
+Typical general challenges for NNs, such as data effectiveness, are important in forecasting and likely need a special treatment (see \citep{FawazFWIM18} for an approach in time series classification with transfer learning).
+Other topics of general ML interest such as interpretability, explainability and causality (e.g.,~\citep{binder16,Lipton:2018,schlkopf2019causality}) are of particular practical importance in the forecasting setting.
+It is our hope that original methods such as new NN architectures will be pioneered in the time series prediction sector (e.g., \citep{oreshkin2019n}) and that those will then feed back into the general NN literature to help solve problems in other disciplines.